-As of March 29, 2014 CountryPlace had outstanding IRLCs with a notional amount of \$8.4 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
+As of March 28, 2015 CountryPlace had outstanding IRLCs with a notional amount of \$8.0 million and are recorded at fair value in accordance with FASB ASC 815, Derivatives and Hedging ("ASC 815").
 ASC 815 clarifies that the expected net future cash flows related to the associated servicing of a loan should be included in the measurement of all written loan commitments that are accounted for at fair value through earnings.
 The estimated fair values of IRLCs are based on quoted market values and are recorded in other assets in the consolidated balance sheets.
 The fair value of IRLCs is based on the value of the underlying mortgage loan adjusted for: (i) estimated cost to complete and originate the loan and (ii) the estimated percentage of IRLCs that will result in closed mortgage loans.
 The initial and subsequent changes in the value of IRLCs are a component of gain (loss) on mortgage loans held for sale.
-During fiscal years 2014 and 2013, CountryPlace recognized a loss of \$42,000 and a gain of \$17,000, respectively, on the outstanding IRLCs.
+During fiscal years 2015 and 2014, CountryPlace recognized a gain of \$34,000 and a loss of \$42,000, respectively, on the outstanding IRLCs.

 Forward Sales Commitments.
 CountryPlace manages the risk profiles of a portion of its outstanding IRLCs and mortgage loans held for sale by entering into forward sales of mortgage backed securities ("MBS") and whole loan sale commitments.
-Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLC expected to close in particular timeframes, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.
+Commitments to forward sales of whole loans are typically in an amount proportionate with the amount of IRLC expected to close in particular time frames, assuming no change in mortgage interest rates, for the respective loan products intended for whole loan sale.

 The estimated fair values of forward sales of MBS and forward sale commitments are based on quoted market values and are recorded within other current assets in the consolidated balance sheets.
-During the years ended March 29, 2014 and March 30, 2013, CountryPlace recognized a combined gain of \$28,000 and a combined loss of \$10,000, respectively, on forward sales and whole loan sale commitments.
+During the years ended March 28, 2015 and March 29, 2014, CountryPlace recognized a loss of \$78,000 and a gain of \$28,000, respectively, on forward sales and whole loan sale commitments.

 Legal Matters.
 The Company is party to certain legal proceedings that arise in the ordinary course and are incidental to its business.
-Certain of the claims pending against the Company in these proceedings allege, among other things, breach of contract and warranty, breach of fiduciary duty, wrongful termination, product liability and personal injury.
+Certain of the claims pending against the Company in these proceedings allege, among other things, breach of contract and warranty, product liability and personal injury.
 Although litigation is inherently uncertain, based on past experience and the information currently available, management does not believe that the currently pending and threatened litigation or claims will have a material adverse effect on the Company's consolidated financial position, liquidity or results of operations.
 However, future events or circumstances currently unknown to management will determine whether the resolution of pending or threatened litigation or claims will ultimately have a material effect on the Company's consolidated financial position, liquidity or results of operations in any future reporting periods.